MattMcFahn/kafka-tutorial/README.md

 consumer applications, whilst avoiding getting into the complexities of brokers
 2) Give an intro to the internals of kafka platform components to deepen understanding whilst developing data production and consumption applications
-3) Provide example code for event producer and consumer applications in python (which is where data engineers are more likely to work)
+3) Provide example code for event producer and consumer applications in python, using `aiokafka`

 For a brief intro to Kafka and event streaming, check out the [introduction](./docs/INTRO.md) page.